 The federal government requires all loan borrowers to complete the Loan Exit Requirement as a recipient of the Federal Stafford or Graduate PLUS Loans, whether the loans were received through the Federal Family Education Loan Program or the Direct Loan Program.
 You must complete loan exit counseling when you withdraw from school, drop below half time, or graduate.
 Exit counseling provides important information regarding a borrower’s rights and responsibilities.

 Please plan to complete the session in one sitting, allowing 20–30 minutes for completion.
 Prior to completing exit counseling, you will need to have the following information ready:

 - Your FSA ID, used to complete the FAFSA

 - Next of kin (name, address, email address, and phone number)

 - Two references who live in the United States (names, addresses, email addresses, and phone numbers)

 - Details on your future income, financial aid, and living expenses, if known

 Complete the Loan Exit Counseling online.
 The Office of Graduate and Professional Student Financial Services will receive automatic notification concerning a completed exit counseling session.
-If you have questions about exit counseling, please call the Graduate and Professional Center at (626) 815-4570.
+If you have questions about exit counseling, please call the Student Services Center (SSC) at (626) 815-2020.